kar69-96/treasury-analytics-pipeline/README.md

 - **"404 Not Found"**: Ensure the table/view name matches exactly (case-sensitive)
 - **"500 Internal Server Error"**: Database tables may not exist yet - run the ingestion workflow first
 - **Data not refreshing**: Right-click table → Refresh, or check "Refresh on open" in External Data Properties
-- **URL not working**: Check your [Vercel dashboard](https://vercel.com/kar69-96s-projects/treasury-api) for the latest production URL (Vercel URLs may change with new deployments)
+- **URL not working**: Use the stable production URL: `https://treasury-api-tawny.vercel.app/api/data` (this URL doesn't change with deployments)

 #### Direct Database Method (Method 2)
 - **"Driver not found"**: Install PostgreSQL ODBC driver (see Prerequisites in Method 2 section)